vllm-project/vllm/docs/source/models/pooling_models.md

 The multi-modal API is an extension of the [OpenAI Embeddings API](https://platform.openai.com/docs/api-reference/embeddings) that incorporates [OpenAI Chat Completions API](https://platform.openai.com/docs/api-reference/chat), so it is not part of the OpenAI standard.
-Please see {ref}`this page <multimodal_inputs>` for more details on how to use it.
+Please see [](#multimodal-inputs) for more details on how to use it.

 ### Score API